Engebø Rutile and Garnet

 The deposit forms a 2.5 km long east-west trending lens that runs parallel with the Førde Fjord and the Engebø ridge.

 Norway is renowned for its hard rock mining, both open pit and underground.
-From a mining perspective, the deposit supports a low-cost production operation:
+From a mining perspective, the deposit supports a low-cost production operation due to:

 The optimised business case comprises an open pit mine at 1.5 Mtpa for 16 years followed by underground operations for a further 13 years.
 The figure below shows the open pit and underground mine design.